RRS Discovery: Discovery Point, Dundee

 Placed in a custom-built dock in 1992, Discovery is now the centrepiece of Dundee's visitor attraction Discovery Point.

 She is displayed in a configuration as near as possible to her 1923 state, when she was refitted in the Vosper yard at Portsmouth.
 She is listed as part of the National Historic Fleet.
-Discovery Point is a fully accredited museum and has won numerous national awards, as well as being a 5-star rated tourist attraction with Visit Scotland.
+Discovery Point is a fully accredited museum and has won numerous national awards, as well as being a 5-star rated tourist attraction with VisitScotland.
 In 2008, Discovery and the associated polar collections were named as a Recognised Collection of National Significance.

 Since the 1990s, the Discovery Point museum has concentrated on interpreting the vessel on all of her voyages, with personal items from the ship's crew as well as information on her scientific activities.
 Items range from the games played by the crew on her first expedition to examples of sea fauna.
 Star objects on display include Captain Scott's rifle and pipe.

 Discovery's three main voyages, the National Antarctic Expedition (1901–1904), the Discovery Oceanographic Expedition (1925–1927) and the BANZARE expedition (1929–31), are all explored in the museum through film and photographic evidence with artefacts from each era represented.
 The museum also holds other pieces from Scott's subsequent Terra Nova expedition and Shackleton's Endurance expedition.

 The ship also features on the crest of the coat of arms of the British Antarctic Territory.